-Budgeted cost: £93,476
+Budgeted cost: £115,000

-Activity Evidence that supports this approach Challenge number(s) addressed Using Accelerated Reader Star data to implement Lexia and Reading Solutions interventions for disadvantaged pupils who need additional help to comprehend texts and address vocabulary gaps.
-Reading comprehension strategies can have a positive impact on pupils' ability to understand a text, and this is particularly the case when interventions are delivered over a shorter timespan: Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF 2 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
-Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly disadvantaged backgrounds.
-Targeted interventions have shown to be effective when delivered as regular sessions.
-Phonics Toolkit Strand Education Endowment Foundation EEF 4 Provide a blend of tuition, men- toring and school-led tutoring for pupils identified as having low progress through use of the Horsforth Quadrant.
-A sig- nificant proportion of the pupils who receive tutoring will be dis- advantaged, including those who are high attainers.
+Activity Evidence that supports this approach Challenge number(s) addressed Accelerated Reader Star data and NGRT test results to implement Lexia and Reading Solutions interventions and Century (Primary phase) for disadvantaged pupils who need additional help to comprehend texts and address vocabulary gaps.
+Reading comprehension strategies can have a positive impact on pupils' ability to understand a text, and this is particularly the case when interventions are delivered over a shorter timespan: Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF 2 Additional phonics sessions and 1:1 reading sessions targeted at disadvantaged pupils who require further phonics support. ns base indicating a positive impact on pupils, ged particularly disadvantaged backgrounds.
+Provide individual and group support for pupils identified as having low progress.
+A signifi- cant proportion of the pupils who receive this support will be disadvantaged and or on the SEND register.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling be- hind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Raising Pupil Attainment: Creating a Framework to Enhance Year 10 Standards (insidegovern- ment.co.uk) 1, 2, 3